snowyTheHamster/autoImageRenameCropResize/README.md

 ## Resizing Images

-The resize scripts will output images to 800x800.
+The resize scripts will output images to set height, width & background color.

-This is hard-coded at the moment.

-To change this, edit the resize scripts and also provide a pure-white bg img in the **backgrounds** folder.
+The script was originally designed to export to 800x800; any sizes bigger than this is ok.

+Outputs smaller than 800x800 will throw error; adjust settings or just create another script to

+resize image.

+Adjust margins accordingly based on your output's aspect ratio.

 ## Renaming Images